JC Stevenson

-Chrstyn John Stevenson (born 2 June 2004) also known as JC Stevenson is an American long jumper and sprinter.
+Chrstyn John Stevenson (born June 2, 2004) also known as JC Stevenson is an American long jumper and sprinter.
 He won the long jump title at the 2024 NCAA Championships.

 Early and personal life

 From Temecula, California, he attended Great Oak High School.
 His siblings Cynamon, CJ and Summer, also compete in athletics.

 Career

-He competes Collegiately for University of Southern California.
-In June 2024, he won the 2024 NCAA Division I Outdoor Track and Field Championships title in the long jump, with a winning jump of 8.22 metres.
+He competes at the collegiate level for University of Southern California.
+In June 2024, he won the 2024 NCAA Division I Outdoor Track and Field Championships title in the long jump, with a winning jump of 8.22 metres to finish ahead of Jeremiah Davis.
 In doing so, he became USC's first long jump champion since 1977.

 In February 2025, he jumped an indoor personal best at the Collegiate Classic of 8.17 metres.
 In early 2025, he lowered his 60 meters personal best to 6.50 seconds.
-He lowered his 60m personal best again, running 6.46 seconds in the preliminaries at the NCAA 2025 Indoor Championships in Virginia Beach in March 2025.
-At the Championships, he placed sixth in the final of the long jump.
+He lowered his 60m personal best again, running 6.46 seconds in the preliminaries at the 2025 NCAA Indoor Championships in Virginia Beach in March 2025.
+At the Championships, he also placed sixth in the final of the long jump, helping USC win the overall men's track title.